 At the time of closing of accounts, their balances get balanced or become nil and the accounts which do not get balanced (nominal account) will be transferred to trading, profit, and loss a/c.

-Assets: Some heads of ledgers under asset are as follows:
+Assets: Some heads under asset are as follows:

 - Cash-in-hand account